prettymm/project/src/coffee/README.md

 Instructions
 -------------

-- Do not attach behaviours via class name, use a standard attribute like data-js-plugin-name
+- Do not attach behaviours via class/id name, use a standard attribute like data-js-plugin-name
 ```
 // jade
 a(data-js-plugin-name).btn-next